-- Children may have their growth slowed with use of MEDROL. - Your healthcare professional will give the child the lowest dose to reduce the risk of slowing growth. - Your healthcare professional will carry out tests on the child if they are taking MEDROL for a long period of time.
-Taking methylprednisolone will increase the risk of developing a growing pressure in the skull (high intracranial pressure). - Your healthcare professional may need to monitor the heart if methylprednisolone is given to a prematurely born baby.
+- Children may experience a decrease in the speed of their growth.
+The healthcare professional will prescribe the lowest dose to minimize this risk. - The healthcare professional will conduct frequent tests on the child if they are taking MEDROL for a long period of time.
+Taking methylprednisolone for a long period of time increases the risk of developing a high intracranial pressure (growing pressure in skull). - If methylprednisolone is given to a prematurely born baby, monitoring of the heart may be needed.